p-samuel/delphi-progress-bar/README.md

 ```

 ### Basic stacked bars
-You can use stacked bars as long as you place them at different lines.
+You can use stacked bars as long as you draw them on different lines in the console.
 ``` pascal
 uses Console.ProgressBar;